howardpen9/TRC-404/0404-trc-404-standard.md

 1. message is not from the TRC404 wallet contract.

-**Otherwise should do:**
+**Otherwise, should do:**

-1. Increase TRC404 jetton amount on reciver TRC404 wallet by `amount` .
+1. Increase TRC404 jetton amount on receiver TRC404 wallet by `amount` .
-2. Calculat the number of nft that needs to be minted.If the number is more than zero, send n `add_nft_supply` messages  to `nft_collection_address`.
+2. Calculate the number of nft that needs to be minted.If the number is more than zero, send n `add_nft_supply` messages  to `nft_collection_address`.

 ### Get-methods